Giants aim to make complete defender out of Jordon Riley

 Not anymore.

-These days, the 6-5, 315-pound Riley is in meetings rooms with Leonard Williams and Dexter Lawrence and taking direction from Giants defensive coordinator Wink Martindale and the rest of the coaching staff.
+These days, the 6-5, 315-pound Riley is in meeting rooms with Leonard Williams and Dexter Lawrence and taking direction from defensive coordinator Wink Martindale and the rest of the Giants’ coaching staff.

 From defensive line coach Andre Patterson, Riley has gained additional wisdom.

-Note: CORRECTION: The name of Jordon Riley was misspelled in a previous version of this story.